 - FedEx Express packaging must close using a built-in adhesive strip.

-- Use of additional tape to ensure package closure may indicate volume limit is exceeded.
+- The use of additional tape to ensure package closure may indicate volume limit is exceeded.